Tsapnidis-Andreas/Option-Pricing-with-Python/README.md

 # Monte Carlo Simulation for Option Pricing

 ## How to use
-Install the libraries stated above<br>
+Install the libraries mentioned above<br>
 Initialize:<br>
 The variable ‘stock’ with the ticker symbol of the stock<br>
 The variable ‘days’ with the number of days left<br>